You can create assignments alongside other content.

 You can use the file name or provide another name for the file.

 - Optionally, select a Due Date.
-Assignments with due dates automatically show in the course calendar.
+Assignments with due dates automatically show in the course calendar and in the To Do module.
 Submissions are accepted after this date but are marked late.
+If you don’t want students to access an assignment after the due date, choose the appropriate display dates.

 - In the Grading section, type the Points Possible and optionally, add a rubric.
 Expand the sections to make selections such as anonymous grading, how the grade is displayed, and the number of attempts.
 You can allow more than one attempt on an assignment.